RuneBlaze/runeblaze.github.io/_posts/2022-03-23-weighted-astrid.md

  1. Construct a best ML tree from the gene alignment
  2. Construct a number (say 100) of bootstrap replicates
- 3. Map support to each split in the best ML tree: FBS support simply maps the ratio of that split appearing in the bootstrap replicates.
-TBS is more sophisticated, but either way we have a "global" approach to branch support.
+ 3. Map support to each split in the best ML tree: FBP support simply maps the ratio of that split appearing in the bootstrap replicates.
+TBE is more sophisticated, but either way we have a "global" approach to branch support.

 The catch here is that **the branch support is the crude "global" approximation of the probability of that split being correct!** [citation needed, of course, but just believe it for now].
 This is notably different from local approximations of branch support, for example aBayes or SH-aLRT, which I conjecture will benefit better from a more "information-theoretical" approach a la wASTRAL's definition.